killian-dunne/hectorkitchentest/README.md

 ## About

 I decided to use the recommended environment as I thought it would be fun to learn how to use Express and I was already comfortable with React.
-To make the data persist after refreshes, I attached this to at PostgreSQL database.
+To make the data persist after refreshes, I attached this to a PostgreSQL database.
 The database name is *hectorkitchen* and has password *test123*.
 There's no confidential information here so don't worry about keeping the password secure.
 I have made a number of similar apps in the past but didn't want to copy any of my previous content.

 ## Installation